AdobeDocs/workfront.en/help/classic/administration-and-setup/configure-integrations/configure-document-integrations.md

 For information about how users can use third-party&nbsp;document integrations after you have configured them, see [Link documents from external applications](../../documents/adding-documents-to-workfront/link-documents-from-external-apps.md).

-### Configure Workfront to send metadata to Workfront DAM
+### Configure Workfront to send metadata to Workfront DAM {#configure-workfront-to-send-metadata-to-workfront-dam}

 When sending a document from Workfront to Workfront DAM, you can also send information associated with that document.
 Information about the document is mapped to Workfront DAM as metadata.